 McMillen evaluated a scenario where the waveshaper gate crest is fully lowered (El.
-2652.1) and flows are passed through only the waveshaper gate.
-The resulting flow rate in this scenario is approximately 830 cfs.
+2652.1) and flows are passed only through the waveshaper gate and bypass channel.
+The resulting flow rate at the waveshaper in this scenario is approximately 830 cfs.
 With the waveshaper gate fully lowered the crest loses some discharge efficiency and begins to act more as a broad crested weir than sharp crested.
 The resulting back-calculated weir coefficient for the fully lowered waveshaper gate is approximately 2.6.
 This significantly reduced discharge coefficient is typical of shallow flow over weirs that are relatively long in the direction of flow.
 The new Obermeyer gate downstream of the waveshaper was assumed to be in a fully raised position for this model scenario.
 An isometric view of the depth-averaged velocities at drop structure 1 for this scenario is shown in Figure 17.